tdorssers/weather-station/README.md

 ![](media/base_station_keys.jpg)

-## Remote ATtiny45/85
+## Remote ATtiny25/45/85

 Remote temperature sensor module with drivers for DS18B20, AM2320, AHT20 and SHT30 sensor.
 The DIP switches are used to set the unit address.
 Every 8 seconds a NRZ encoded packet with CRC data is transmitted using a 433MHz ASK/OOK module connected to the USI UART at 1200 baud.
+Compiling for an ATtiny25 disables the SHT30 driver and requires `-Os`.

 ### Hardware

-* ATtiny45/85 @ 1 MHz
+* ATtiny25/45/85 @ 1 MHz
 * RFM85 433MHz ASK/OOK transmitter module
 * AHT20/AM2320/SHT30 digital temperature and humidity sensor
 * DS18B20 digital temperature sensor